Kine-Technology/kine-protocol/docs/contract overview.md

 function mint(uint mintAmount) external returns (uint)
 ```

-- `msg.sender`: The account which shall supply the asset, and own the minted kTokens.
+- `msg.sender`: The account which shall stake the asset, and gain the minted kTokens.
-- `mintAmount`: The amount of the asset to be supplied, in units of the underlying asset.
+- `mintAmount`: The amount of the asset to be staked, in units of the underlying asset.
 - `RETURN`: The actual minted kToken amount.

-Before supplying an asset, users must first approve the cToken to access their token balance.
+Before supplying an asset, users must first approve the kToken to access their token balance.

 **`KEther`**